elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/intro.md

-## Create a Wishlist with Flows

-In these exercises, you will learn about Flows and how to use Flows to extend and customize the data schema.
+In this scenario, you will learn about Flows and how to use Flows to extend and customize the data schema.
 You will be using the example scenario wherein you will create a *wishlist* resource and extend the *customer* resource to associate it with the *wishlist* resource.

 ### Prerequisites